btimby/uwsgi-chunked/README.rst

 WSGI application wrapper that handles ``Transfer-Encoding: chunked``

-This library provides a simple wrapper for a wsgi application that uses the `uwsgi low-level api <https://uwsgi-docs.readthedocs.io/en/latest/Chunked.html>`_ for reading requests that use ``Transfer-Encoding: chunked``.
+This library provides a simple wrapper for a WSGI application that uses the `uwsgi low-level api <https://uwsgi-docs.readthedocs.io/en/latest/Chunked.html>`_ for reading requests that use ``Transfer-Encoding: chunked``.

+It will read the entire request into memory, so if you expect large requests (like uploads), you should offload these to a proxy such as nginx.

 Installation
 ------------